dubzzz/fast-check/documentation/Arbitraries.md

 > Generate one value based on one of the passed arbitraries
 >
 > Randomly chooses an arbitrary at each new generation.
 Should be provided with at least one arbitrary.
-All arbitraries are equally probable and shrink is still working for the selected arbitrary. `fc.oneof` is able to shrink inside the failing arbitrary but not across arbitraries (contrary to `fc.constantFrom` when dealing with constant arbitraries).
+Probability to select a specific arbitrary is based on its weight: `weight(instance) / sumOf(weights)` (for depth=0).
+For higher depths, the probability to select the first arbitrary will increase as we go deeper in the tree so the formula is not applicable as-is.
+It preserves the shrinking capabilities of the underlying arbitrary. `fc.oneof` is able to shrink inside the failing arbitrary but not across arbitraries (contrary to `fc.constantFrom` when dealing with constant arbitraries) except if called with `withCrossShrink`.

 *&#8195;Signatures*